Going Off The Beaten Path In The Nazca Desert in Peru

 By the time we finished our visit and got back to the car, it was the middle of the afternoon and the clouds had invaded the sky.
 It was time to drive back to Ica, delighted with our desert experience.

-The desert of Ica is starting to reveal its hidden gems!
-Most people flock to the Huacachina Oasis, attracted by the grand sand dunes scenery.
+The Nazca Desert is starting to reveal its hidden gems!
+Most people flock to the Huacachina Oasis in Ica, attracted by the grand sand dunes scenery.
 Few seem to realize that these sand dunes, as majestic as they are, are just the tip of the iceberg in terms of places worth seeing in this region.

 Here you have an ideal opportunity to go beyond the obvious, and really immerse yourself in the beauty of the coastal desert of Peru.